SCOPE OF THIS CHAPTER

 In all cases involving abuse by children, a single multi-agency Strategy Meeting should be held within 5 days to define; the plan for the assessment; any criminal investigations; treatment of any alleged perpetrator(s); as well as, and separate from, support for the abused child(ren) and any other children (and if appropriate, any adults).

 N.B.
-In Derby the meetings will be convened and chaired by the Child Protection Manager; in Derbyshire they will be convened and chaired by the Team Manager (Children's Social Care).
+These meetings will be chaired by the Team Manager (Children's Social Care).

-Within the Single Assessment, the assessment of the child's needs should consider:
+The Single Assessment Process will be initiated by Childrens Social Care and completed within statutory timescales, the assessment of the child's needs should consider:

 - An assessment of the change in the behaviour over time (whether it has become more severe or more frequent);